MicrosoftDocs/security/ciso-workshop/adoption.md

 manager: amycolannino
 ms.reviewer: mas
 ---
-# Security Adoption Framework
+# Security Adoption Resources

-The Security Adoption Framework (SAF) guides organizations through end-to-end security modernization from a strategic and programmatic level through architectural and technical planning.
+Customers continue to ask for help with navigating the continuously changing security landscape.
+Microsoft is investing in this area with guidance based on industry standards and principles that help enable your organization to achieve more.
+This guidance can be used in parts or as a whole to guide a full end-to-end security modernization across a 'hybrid of everything' multicloud and multi-platform technical estate.

 :::image type="content" source="media/adoption/security-workshops.png" alt-text="Diagram showing the components of the security adoption framework series workshops." lightbox="media/adoption/security-workshops.png":::

-Microsoft continues to invest in this guidance to help organizations as they navigate today's continuously changing security landscape.
-This guidance can be used in parts or as a whole to guide a full end-to-end security modernization across a 'hybrid of everything' multicloud and multi-platform technical estate.
+The Security Adoption Framework (SAF) guides organizations through end-to-end security modernization from a strategic and programmatic level through architectural and technical planning.

 This guidance applies Zero Trust principles to all aspects of end-to-end security modernization.